Giovanni User Guide Version 2023.1

 Visualization Type Selection

 Variable Search – Keyword Search

 Projections (added October 2017)

-How to acknowledge Giovanni
+How to cite datasets and acknowledge Giovanni

 General Plot/Service Guidelines

 Time-Averaged Overlay Map

 Time-Averaged Scatter Plot